Absolution, A Stonehenge Abstract Strategy Game by Nate Christensen

 2. Play one or two cards to match the current number on the track.

-3. Draw one card if you used the Field, or two cards if you played only from your hand. -OR- Draw nothing and move the Druid forward onto the next bluestone if you did not make a match (unless the current number is black.
-See Black Spaces below).
+3. Draw one card if you used the Field, or two cards if you played only from your hand.
+Draw nothing if you did not play a match.

-4. Move the Day disk from the inner ring to the outer (colored) ring. -OR- Add a trilithon.
+4. If you played a match, move the Day disk from the inner ring to the outer (colored) ring, -OR- Add a trilithon.
 (See Black Spaces below.)
+If you could not (or chose not to) play a match, move the Druid forward to the next bluestone.

 -Turn Summary (NIGHT):